-Applicants may request any amount of funding up to a maximum of \$2 million in total funding over a maximum of 36 months.
-A significant expansion in the geographic area and/or clinical services provided and number of people served is required if requesting \$2 million.
-However, CPRIT expects most applicants to request funding well below the upper range.
+A significant expansion in the geographic area and/or clinical services provided for the initial expansion, or number of clinical services delivered for any subsequent expansion, as described in section 2.3, is required.
 Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
 Applicants must ensure that there is access to treatment services for patients with precancers or cancers that are detected as a result of the program and must describe access to treatment services in their application.